-Invasive plants that outcompete the native grasses
+-Invasive plants that outcompete native grasses and degrade the habitat

-Increasing risk from predators due to habitat fragmentation
+-Increasing risk from predators due to habitat fragmentation

 You Can Help!

-Protect native grassland nesting habitat
+-Protect native grassland nesting habitat

-Control invasive plants and reduce soil disturbance to prevent invasive plants from establishing
+-Control invasive plants and reduce soil disturbance to prevent invasive plants from establishing

-Leave known nesting sites undisturbed
+-Leave known nesting sites undisturbed

-Avoid fragmenting grasslands with roads and development
+-Avoid fragmenting grasslands with roads and development

-Avoid ATV use in grasslands during nesting season
+-Avoid ATV use in grasslands